craftcms/docs/docs/4.x/installation.md

 The prevalence of modern, mature PHP development tools and infrastructure makes Craft easy to install, run, and [upgrade](./upgrade.md).

-For the purposes of outlining the installation and [setup](#setup) processes, the bulk of these instructions are platform-agnostic.
-The only prerequisite (beyond working in an environment that meets Craft’s own [requirements](./requirements.md)) is a basic understanding of Unix-style command line interfaces.
+For the purposes of outlining the installation and [setup](#setup) processes, these instructions will focus solely on [DDEV](https://ddev.readthedocs.io/en/stable/).
+The only prerequisite is a basic understanding of Unix-style command line interfaces.

-Craft _can_ be installed directly on a remote host (provided you have SSH access), but

 ::: tip
 Getting bogged down?
 That’s OK!
 The [Tutorial](../getting-started-tutorial/README.md) is a comprehensive guide geared toward first-time Craft users—but it’s a great resource for anyone who wants to get set up with a fast, reliable local development environment.